mahaliahr/research-notes/src/site/notes/published/play-as-practice-in-new-ways-of-being.md

 ---
 dg-publish: true
-permalink: /published/play-as-practice-in-new-ways-of-being/
-noteIcon: ''
-visibility: public
-description: >-
-  29-10-23-

-  play is how we as children role play the experience of being adults or autonomous beings.
-In that way play can be a vehicle /mode of roleplaying ways
-updated: '2025-10-15T21:01:34.019Z'
 ---
 29-10-23-

 play is how we as children role play the experience of being adults or autonomous beings.
 In that way play can be a vehicle /mode of roleplaying ways to be before we are actually there. **practicing new ways to be**